saharshoza/heart-cnn/README.md

 # heart-cnn
-Predict heart volume using a CNN model trained over MRI images of 500 patients
+Predict heart volume using a CNN model trained over MRI images of 500 patients.
+A detailed explanation of all the steps involved can be found at http://saharshoza.github.io/heart-cnn/

 # ViewImages.ipynb
 Change the directory in the notebook to a single view of a patient in  your training data directory.
 The notebook will print the images and the systolic and diastolic images in the set of 30 images in that view.